 The next grade of portable camp ovens will cost $50 to $150.
 Ovens in this range may use propane, solar energy, or heat from your campfire to cook your food.
-Ovens may have thermometers or adjustable racks, but probably won’t hold a full 9 by 13-inch pan.
-Cast iron ovens will be thicker and higher quality in this range.
+Ovens may have thermometers or adjustable racks, but they probably won’t hold a full 9 by 13-inch pan.
+Cast-iron ovens will be thicker and of higher quality in this range.

 High-end portable camping ovens are often priced at $150 or more.
 Camp ovens priced this high should hold at least one 9” by 13-inch baking pan and feature a burner or two.
 Most in this price range will be powered by propane or other commercial fuel to ensure the job gets done quickly and effectively.

 Don’t forget to pack oven mitts, trivets, and other protective gear to handle hot cookware.

 Make sure you season cast iron cookware before your big trip.